High Variance vs Low Variance Slots — What the Labels Mean

 For ranked picks in this category, see our high variance slots guide.

-Players often mention variance and RTP together.
-However, they answer very different questions:
+Players often mention variance and RTP together, but they answer very different questions:

 - RTP (Return to Player) tells you how much a game returns over time.
-For instance, a 96% RTP means the game pays out £96 for every £100 wagered over millions of spins.
+A 96% RTP means the game pays out £96 for every £100 wagered over millions of spins.

-To illustrate, two games can share the same RTP but feel completely different.
-Starburst (96.09% RTP, low variance) and Book of Dead (96.21% RTP, high variance) return a similar total.
-Yet a 100-spin session on each will produce very different balance charts.
+Two games can share the same RTP but feel completely different.
+Starburst (96.09% RTP, low variance) and Book of Dead (96.21% RTP, high variance) return a similar total, yet a 100-spin session on each will produce very different balance charts.

 For a fuller breakdown of how RTP works, see our guide to Return to Player.